The easiest and fastest way to start selling online with WordPressIntroducing GetPaid

 - Optimized Check-out Forms.

-GetPaid is by far the most feature-rich FREE WordPress payments plugin to quickly start receiving payments online.
+GetPaid is the most feature-rich FREE WordPress payments plugin to start receiving payments online quickly.

 Let me show you why:

 This is what this plugin is originally for, accepting payments for every listing sold through a GeoDirectory-powered website.

 With just a few lines of code, any plugin can create a new GetPaid Item and send users to a GetPaid check-out form to complete a sale.